Helena Znaniecki Lopata: Life and education

 Born in Poznan, Poland to her father Florian Znaniecki, a sociologist, and mother Eileen Markley, an attorney, the family fled Poland to the United States due to Nazi rule.
 After settling in the US, Lopata finished high school and went on to college to obtain a bachelor's degree, master's degree, and finally a Ph.D. in sociology from the University of Chicago.
 Lopata went on to teach at Roosevelt University and then Loyola University, Chicago where she served as chair of the department and Director for the "Center for the Comparative Study of Social Roles".
 She also took her teaching on the road as a visiting professor at the University of Southern California, University of Guelph, University of Victoria and Boston College.
-In 1946 Lopata married businessman Richard Lopata and had a son, Stefan and a daughter, Theodora.
+In 1946, Lopata married businessman Richard Lopata and had a son, Stefan and a daughter, Theodora.

 She died in 2003 at the age of 77 in Delavan Lake, Wisconsin.

-Career Highlights and Accomplishments
+Career highlights and accomplishments

 Helena Lopata published twenty books during her career along with numerous articles.
-She was elected to many presidencies throughout her career for organizations including SWS, SSSP, chair of many ASA committees, and participated in many seminars relating to family and the sociology of aging.
+She was elected to many presidencies throughout her career for organizations including the Society for the Study of Social Problems (1982–83), and the Sociologists for Women in Society (1994–95).
+She was the chair of many American Sociological Association committees, and participated in many seminars relating to family and the sociology of aging.

 She did much research on the 'occupational housewife' that changed the way Americans looked at the changing roles of women during that time.
 She wrote a book on the same topic, which was the first such book.
 She was a professor at Roosevelt University before going to Loyola in 1969 where she did most of her research.

+In 1974, she was featured as one of the two "central characters", along with Jack Mercer, who was the voice of Popeye, in an episode of To Tell the Truth.